Set Current Location

 Arguably one of the most beautiful structures in the nation's capital, the National Gallery of Canada is a striking mesh of fused glass and granite that is home to an impressive art collection.
 The entrance of the gallery is dominated by Louis Bourgeois' Maman, a gigantic arachnid sculpture that shelters its 26 marble eggs from prying eyes.
 Once inside the building, visitors proceed along a long, glass concourse with a vaulted ceiling that leads to the Great Hall.
 From the hall, visitors can access the gallery's many rooms, each associated with an artistic style or period.
 Home to nearly 40,000 works of art and an astounding collection of Canadian creations, the National Gallery of Canada is acknowledged as one of the most eminent institutions of fine art in the world.
 Some of the gallery's most soul-stirring and evocative pieces of art include the religious artwork of New France, the Group of Seven paintings, Inuit sculptures, and Andy Warhol's masterpieces, as well as paintings by Vincent van Gogh, Rembrandt, and Claude Monet.

 An evening ghost walk is a fun way to learn more about Ottawa's history.
 Departing from D'Arcy McGee's Irish Pub on Sparks Street, the lantern-lit tour explores graveyards and old haunts during the 90-minute walk.
-Scary stories, all true, are the only things that are going to jump out at you; there are no unexpected surprises en route.
+Scary stories pertaining to historic landmarks are the only things that are going to jump out at you; there are no unexpected surprises en-route.
 The Haunted Walk is a great family night out.
 Wheelchairs are welcome, but some assistance getting over a few curbs may be necessary.

 Built between 1839 and 1885, this neo-Gothic cathedral situated on Sussex Drive on the edge of the Byward Market is one of the oldest surviving churches in Ottawa.
 Notre-Dame Cathedral Basilica's twin spires and gilded Madonna are easily identifiable from nearby Parliament Hill and the surrounding area.
 The interior of Notre-Dame Cathedral Basilica is brightly painted and decorated with carved features, exquisite stained glass windows and hundreds of statues of various religious figures.
 The church is open daily for guided tours and prayer.